This light and fluffy strawberry cake is layered with tangy strawberry cream cheese frosting for an ethereal springtime dessert!

 This Easter, as I was basking in the early spring-ness of New York, I decided that our meal should include something befitting of this beautiful season—a strawberry cake.
 Strawberries are one of the first fruits available in the spring, and not only does this cake feature strawberries, but it also does so quite boldly.
 This is a cake for berry lovers, to be sure.

-This cake features strawberries, and it does so quite boldly, I might add.
 It is also perhaps the sweetest cake I’ve ever made.
 Small slices are your friend.
-It’s absolutely beautiful in all its pink glory.
-It’s also very sweet.
+It’s absolutely beautiful in all its pink glory; it’s also very sweet.
 Did I mention that?
 This isn’t necessarily a bad thing, but if you’re looking for a strawberry dessert that leans more tart, this strawberry cake isn’t it.

 While I do like baking from scratch, I’m not one to turn up my nose at a recipe that uses a cake mix.
-Some of my favorite cakes have started that way.
-You baking purists may want to move on to the archives and find something else like this or maybe this.
+Some of my favorite cakes have started that way, as does this recipe.
+Baking purists may want to move on to the archives and find something else, like my Strawberry Sheet Cake.
 The rest of you, hold your head high and add cake mix, Jell-O, and frozen strawberries to your shopping lists.

 To make the cake:

 Bake.
-Place the pans in the oven and bake for 25-30 minutes, until a wooden pick inserted in the middle comes out clean.
+Place the pans in the oven and bake for 25-30 minutes, or until a wooden toothpick inserted in the center comes out clean.

-Spread frosting on cake, covering between layers, on top, and on the sides.
-Garnish with fresh strawberries.
+Assemble.
+Spread the frosting onto the cake, covering between layers, on top, and on the sides.
+Garnish with fresh strawberries, if desired.